 HOW TO blackout a room – ON THE MOVE OR WHEN STAYING AWAY

-My portable blackout blinds (yes I have many!) have been worth their weight in gold when staying at friends’ houses.
+My portable blackout blinds (yes I have many!) have been worth their weight in gold when traveling away from home with my newborn.
 And for sleep on the move, there are some awesome products on the market to keep the buggy and car seat dark (I used a Snoozeshade for both).

 TIPS FOR SUCCESS

 This is such an easy baby sleep strategy there’s no reason not to try it.
 I’m also sure it’s why none of my babies have regularly woken between 5am and 6am even though this is when my husband gets up for work and our house is tiny!

 I heard a lot of complaints from friends and often read about babies being ready to start the day at 5am so if you have the same issue you’ve just got to try this!

 #9 “Pause” – don’t run into the room with every little noise your baby makes

 IN A NUTSHELL: this can start bad sleep habits

 Don’t jump up, rush in and pick baby up every time he or she makes a noise!
 Pause first